London Buses route 112

 London Buses route 112 is a Transport for London contracted bus route in London, England.
-Running between Ealing Broadway Station and North Finchley Bus Station, it is operated by Metroline.
-The route uses 16 buses from Cricklewood bus garage.
+Running between North Finchley bus station and Ealing Broadway station, it is operated by Metroline.

 History

 Route 112 was included in the June 1996 sale of R&I Coaches to MTL London, which in turn was bought out by Metroline in August 1998.

 Route 112 was included in the sale of Tellings-Golden Miller's London bus routes to Travel London on 17 June 2005, which in turn was sold to Abellio London in May 2009.

 Upon being re-tendered, on 2 August 2014 the route passed to Metroline.
-The route was extended from Brent Cross to North Finchley bus station on 29 August 2020.
+The route was extended from Brent Cross bus station to North Finchley bus station on 29 August 2020.

 Current route

 Route 112 operates via these primary locations: